VonjareeW/VWPortfolio/README.md

 ## Resources

-In order to do this challenge I used the index.html code from the following directory "UNCC-VIRT-FSF-PT-07-2023-U-LOLC/02AdvancedCSS/02Challenge/Main/index.html" I added my own style and modified properties and settings .
+To complete this challenge I viewed the index.html code, used 2 images;02-portfolio-1.jpg,02-portfolio-2.jpg from the following directory "UNCC-VIRT-FSF-PT-07-2023-U-LOLC/02AdvancedCSS/02Challenge/Main/index.html",  After viewing I made a mockup on paper of how I wanted my styling and made modifications from my notes and tips from in-class sessions.